ABOOAB/raspberrypi/README.md

 # raspberrypi
-# this is practise, case stydies and applications during Coursera specialization of raspberrypi courses
+# This is practice, case studies, and applications during the Coursera specialization of Raspberry Pi courses.